Kameradna/elec5622project2/README.md

 ![loss vs step 256 0 006](https://user-images.githubusercontent.com/48018617/195250701-66f90036-ee57-41be-8c2f-409a3f0d5dea.png)
 ![valid acc vs step 256 0 006](https://user-images.githubusercontent.com/48018617/195250707-3f97dfdb-d6ca-4748-8897-17e88535afa8.png)

 Based on this positive result of acheiving 96.44% accuracy with the same early stopping rules as above, of stopping after 3 epochs, we can try batches of 512 if we can run them, as well as automated learning rate scheduling when learning stagnates.
+Also noteworthy is the lack of overfitting, so longer runs should be possible with no consequence.

 ## Final model